Standards

 Reading Time: 1 min.

-An overview of EU Financial Regulation initiatives In the European Union there are several ongoing large scale legislative and regulatory projects that transform the context within which individual, firms and the public sector interact economically.
+In the European Union there are several ongoing large scale legislative and regulatory projects that transform the context within which individual, firms and the public sector interact economically.
 While financial and regulatory reform is an ongoing process in all jurisdictions globally, the size and supra-national nature of the European Union makes those projects particularly interesting.
-A new entry at the Open Risk Manual aims to provide a brief overview of ongoing projects / initiatives.

 Open Source Securitisation